litlaw-ui/litlaw-ui.github.io/content/about.md

 title = "whoami"
 +++

-My name is Matthew Toms-Zuberec, and I'm the author of this site.
+My name is Matthew Toms-Zuberec and I'm the author of this site.
 I made it to help share information I come across and ideas or thoughts I have.

-I am currently a security consultant for Bulletproof Solutions, and am actively pursuing a degree in Computer Science with a focus on cybersecurity.
-I am an experienced information security professional, and mainly have worked as a penetration tester and red-teamer.
+I am currently an independent security researcher and am actively pursuing a degree in Computer Science with a focus on cybersecurity.
+I am an experienced information security professional and have mainly worked as a penetration tester and red-teamer.

 I am currently working towards different certifications in the information security industry.